Last Updated: June 10, 2026

 Other planning considerations have to do with space, whether or not to use hanging baskets, the need for a rack or table and the location of an outdoor water supply.
 For small gardens, you can easily use a watering can.
 If your container vegetable gardening in a larger container garden, it is easier to use a garden hose or sprinkler.

-Choosing Containers For Urban Gardening
+How To Choose The Best Containers For Urban Vegetable Gardening

 With just a few adjustments the choice of vegetable growing containers is endless, all kinds of containers can be used for vegetable container gardening.
 Clay and ceramic pots with holes drilled in the bottom are the most popular choices, simply because they stay cool in the summertime – but dry out more quickly.